vineetk1998/anakin-api/README.md

 # Design Overview
 * Project contains two django apps - User(Authentication) & Core(Everything else).
 * Table *ProductInStore* is supposed to contain the reference to product and store it is in with its availability and running promotion.
-* Promotion is supposed to discount for now, hence should be an integer.
-So drop in price is equivalent to increase in promotion.
+* Promotion is supposed to be discount for now, hence should be an integer.
+So drop in price is equivalent to increase in promotion value.

 # API